bishwajit1999/webPage1/README.md

 # webPage1
-Created a web page which include investors details of the organization
+I have developed a webpage that features comprehensive information about the organization's investors.